Emma Broyles: Reign as Miss America 2022

-During her Miss America reign, Broyles has advocated for the Special Olympics program and Asian-American and Alaskan Native media representation.
+During her Miss America reign, Broyles advocated for the Special Olympics program and Asian-American and Alaskan Native media representation.
 She also participated in the 2022 Macy's Thanksgiving Parade, flew with the U.S. Air Force Thunderbirds in an F-16 airplane, and was honored as the "Alaskan of the Week" by Senator Dan Sullivan on the floor of the U.S. Senate.
 During the 2023 Miss America competition, Broyles wore a gown created by Project Runway alum Aaron Michael that featured portraits of former Miss Americas.